+Figure 9.
+User testing room setup (captured during the preliminary study)

-At the beginning of each evaluation, the participant would fill in a simple questionnaire with the purpose of gathering demographic data, information about their technical experience and other relevant information and sign a consent form for the purpose of evaluation.
-Each test started with a simple presentation of the experiment idea and an explanation of all user interaction possibilities.
-At the beginning of each of the two experiments (with adjustable and virtual interpreter), the participant was given a couple of tasks and was asked to:
+At the beginning of each evaluation the participant would fill in a simple questionnaire with the purpose of gathering demographic data, information about their technical experience and other relevant information, and sign a consent form for the purpose of the evaluation.
+Each test started with a simple presentation of the experiment idea and an explanation of all interaction possibilities.
+At the beginning of each of the two experiments (adjustable and virtual interpreter), the participant was given a couple of tasks and was asked to:

 change the position of the interpreter,